yangyutu/DeepReinforcementLearning-PyTorch/README.md

 ## Application examples:

 * Efficient Navigation of Active Particles in an Unseen Environment via Deep Reinforcement Learning [[Publication]](https://arxiv.org/abs/1906.10844)
-* Hierarchical planning with deep reinforcement learning for three-dimensional navigation of microrobots in blood vessels (under review)
+* :new: :fire: Hierarchical planning with deep reinforcement learning for three-dimensional navigation of microrobots in blood vessels (under review)

 ## Custom envs